blendereru/DormGO/README.md

 * `HttpPost /api/post/join/{id}` - is needed to join the specific post.
 Marks the current user as a `member`.
 * `HttpPost /api/post/delete/{id}` - is needed to delete the specified post.
 * `HttpGet /api/post/read` - to read all posts.
+* `HttpGet /api/post/read/others` - is needed to retrieve the posts that user joined.
 * `/api/posthub` - is needed to notify `all the connected clients` about the post that was created.

 ## 🚨 Requirements